What are the hours of operation at the walk-in clinic?

 I need to renew a prescription.
 How can I do this?

-- Ask your community pharmacy to fax the prescription renewal request to your provider at 613-564-6627.
-It only takes up to 2-3 business days for your provider to process the fax request.
-Please note that a $20 fee may apply.
-However, University of Ottawa and Saint-Paul University students, as well as patients who have been granted financial exemption by UOHS, are exempt from paying this fee.
+- In cases where your pharmacist is not able to renew your prescription, ask your pharmacy to fax the prescription renewal request to your provider at 613-564-6627.
+It may take up to 2-3 business days for your provider to process the fax request.
+Please note that a fee may apply.
 Visit our Fees page for more information.
-In addition, note that some prescription requests cannot be submitted by your pharmacist.
-Please make sure to inquire with your pharmacist ahead of time.

 Do I need to book an appointment, and are there associated fees, to request a referral?